Mr-C4T/lerobotdepot/README.md

 ### SAM arm

-Developed by the community around the [SimpleAutomation repository](https://github.com/SimpleAutomationOrg/SimpleAutomation), this refined version of the SO-ARM100 offers enhanced movement precision and a gripper specifically optimized for handling small objects.
+Developed by the community around the [SimpleAutomation repository](https://github.com/SimpleAutomationOrg/SimpleAutomation), this refined version of the SO-ARM100 offers enhanced movement precision and a gripper better optimized for handling small objects.

 <img src="media/SAM_arm.png" width="500">